 Cathy and I were married shortly after I began my surgical residency at Charity Hospital in New Orleans in 1965.
-In addition to the stress of the many hours of training required to become a surgeon of excellence, Cathy and I were trying to adjust to the usual changes which occur in the lives of newly-weds.
+In addition to the stress of the many hours of training required to become a surgeon of excellence Cathy and I were trying to adjust to the usual changes which occur in the lives of newly-weds.
 Our premarital training with a mature married couple never happened, and there was very little resource material available then to assist young couples in dealing with common marital issues.
-There was certainly no training which could have prepared us for dealing with a major medical illness.
+There was certainly no training which could have prepared us for dealing with a serious medical illness.

 As an important part of my surgical training the doctors in the LSU surgical program were “farmed out” from the main Charity Hospital in New Orleans to the smaller Charity Hospitals in Lake Charles and Lafayette, Louisiana.
 I selected the hospital in Lake Charles because the residents that preceded me had said I would do more surgical cases there.
 That was all of the encouragement I needed.